← Back to 漢書

 使 使 使

 Before Kuangrao, the guard colonel had to kowtow to the commandant of guards and was treated like a messenger boy for shopping runs.
 On day one he reopened the statute book and replaced the kowtow with a ranked salute for men under him on escort duty.
 When the commandant tried to send him on a private chore, he walked to the yamen gate and entered a written refusal on the books.
-The imperial secretariat called the commandant on the carpet, and the habit of drafting the colonel for private errands stopped cold.
+The imperial secretariat censured the commandant of guards, and guard officers no longer privately detailed the colonel or marshal for errands.
 Colonels and marshals stopped the deep bow, filed written leave before each shift, and the ritual line was drawn for good.

 5